/ Undergraduate /

 • Independent content producer

-A strong understanding of what makes a good story and how to build narratives and press releases is important to the communications and PR efforts of businesses, charities, political parties and pressure groups.
+Understanding what makes a good story and how to craft narratives and press releases is key to the communications efforts of businesses, charities, political parties, and advocacy groups.
+The creative and journalistic skills developed throughout your degree are highly valued by employers in industries beyond media.

 Open days